trieuhoanglong/FSND/README.md

 Using the --reload flag will detect file changes and restart the server automatically.

 ##Application information

+###Motivation
+This application was inspired by Audacity, the goal of this application is to understand all the flow from setting up the database, define routing, authenciation / authorization to have permission in application's action, and to build it to the server up and running

+For mentor: I don't have time to make an application for my own, and to build a nice front-end side to interact with the backend, but my goal here is done :), i'm a 6 years experience front-end developer with all famous framework: React, Vue and Angular.
+Thanks to Udacity, now i'm proud to say that I am a fullstack developer.
+Now i know how the backend side work, how to work with the cloud and much more things.
+I will keep continue my learning to archive more, thank you for all the lessions!

 ###Overview
 Authentication: This application requires authentication to perform actions.
 All the endpoints require permissions, except the homepage endpoint, this endpoint is to check if the application is running.